damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 ![Full replication versus 'truck' replication](/images/drbd/drbd-truck-sync.png)

-In our case we would not have to use an actual truck; while testing the network throughput between our old and new server I found that I could stream zeroes through SSH at about 35MB/s.
+In our case I would not have to use an actual truck; while testing the network throughput between our old and new server I found that I could stream zeroes through SSH at about 35MB/s.